jericks/geometrycommands/_sources/commands/simplify.txt

 **Arguments**:

-   * -a --algorithm: The distance tolerance (douglaspeucker/dp or topologypreserving/tp)
+   * -a --algorithm: The distance tolerance (douglaspeucker/dp or topologypreserving/tp or visvalingamwhyat/vw)

    * -d --distance: The distance tolerance